TheKevJames/coveralls-python/docs/usage/configuration.rst

 coveralls-python often works without any outside configuration by examining the environment it is being run in.
 Special handling has been added for AppVeyor, BuildKite, CircleCI, Github Actions, Jenkins, and TravisCI to make coveralls-python as close to "plug and play" as possible.
+It should be useable in any other CI system as well, but may need some configuration!

 In cases where you do need to modify the configuration, we obey a very strict precedence order where the **latest value is used**: